Lisa Robertson (writer): Life and work

 In 2006, Robertson was a judge of the Griffin Poetry Prize and Holloway poet-in-residence at UC Berkeley.
 From 2007 to 2010 she taught as visiting professor at California College of the Arts in San Francisco.
 In fall 2010 she was writer-in-residence at Simon Fraser University in Vancouver.
 In spring 2014 she was the Bain Swigget lecturer in Poetry at Princeton University.
 In 2017 she was awarded an honorary doctorate of letters by Emily Carr University of Art and Design in Vancouver, and in 2018 she received the Foundation for Contemporary Arts C.D.
 Wright Award.
 Her literary archive is housed at Simon Fraser University Library's Special Collections.

 Her first novel, The Baudelaire Fractal, was published by Coach House Books in January 2020.
 It was a finalist for the ReLit Award for fiction in 2021, and for the Governor General's Award for English-language fiction at the 2020 Governor General's Awards.
 It was published in Jeannot Clair's French translation by Le Quartanier, in 2023, as well as in Swedish, by OEI.
+Riverwork, her second novel, was published by Coach House Books in 2026.

 Her poetry collection Boat, a long poem extended and republished once each decade since 2003, when it began as a chapbook called Rousseau's Boat (Nomados Press), was shortlisted for the 2023 Pat Lowther Award.

+Her novel Riverwork was longlisted for the 2026 Giller Prize.